Loripes95/website/content/post/visiting_Princeton/index.md

 ---
-title: Exchange semester at Princeton University.
+title: Exchange semester at Princeton University

 # Summary for listings and search engines
 summary: During the Spring semester, I will be visiting the Department of Economics at Princeton University, hosted by [Professor Gianluca Violante](https://violante.economics.princeton.edu/).
 I look forward to being part of such a vibrant academic community!